yizucodes/readit/README.md

 ```

 # TODO

 - Hashing and storing password

 - CRUD User

   - Create
     - Search for solution
   - Read profile page
     - Function to return one profile based on userName
   - Update any fields of user
     - Procedure or function
   - Delete user --> user can delete itself
     - Procedure

 - CRUD Post

-     - Create Post
+  - Create Post --x
   - Read post
+  - Update post --X
-     - Update IS ONLY increasing or decreasing Vote
+  - Update IS ONLY increasing or decreasing Vote --X
   - Delete post will delete its comments

 - CRUD Comment
   - Create comment and subcomment
   - Read one comment
   - Update one comment
   - Delete
     - Delete the top-level comment, child comments get deleted
     - Deleting sub-comment, only sub-comment gets deleted

 # Maybe - TBD

 - Award
   - Trigger to increase or decrease numAwardsReceived based posts
   - When post gets awarded by user